maddiethedinosaur/funnydiehaha/Italian Left-Communism Reading List.md

 * [What Distinguishes Revolutionaries from Trotskyism?](https://en.internationalism.org/ir/139/trotsykism ) by the International Communist Current
 * [Trotskyism and the Labour Party](https://libcom.org/library/trotskyism-labor-party-%E2%80%93-american-fraction-left-communist-international-1949) by American Fraction of the International Communist-Left
 * [The Junius Pamphlet](https://www.marxists.org/archive/luxemburg/1915/junius/) by Rosa Luxemburg
+* [Capitalist Democracy: a Contrast Between the Position of Lenin and that of Trotsky](https://libcom.org/library/capitalist-democracy-contrast-between-position-lenin-trotsky-%E2%80%93-american-fraction-left-co) by American Fraction of the International Communist-Left

 ## Party